-The non-financial information required by article 3:6 §4 of the Companies' and Associations' Code has been included in the annual report on the annual accounts, which is part of section "Sustainability report" of the annual report.
-The Company has prepared this non-financial information based on the Global Reporting Initiative ("GRI") standards.
-In accordance with art 3:75 §1, 1st paragraph, 6° of the Companies' and Associations' Code, we do not comment on whether this non-financial information has been prepared in accordance with the mentioned GRI standards as referred to.
+The non-financial information required by article 3:6 §4 of the Companies' and Associations' Code has been included in a separate report attached to the board of directors' annual report on the annual accounts.
+This report on the non-financial information contains the information required by article 3:6 §4 of the Companies' and Associations' Code and is consistent with the annual accounts for the same period.
+The Company has prepared this non-financial information based on the Global Reporting Initiative (GRI) framework.
+In accordance with art 3:75 §1, 1st paragraph, 6° of the Companies' and Associations' Code, we do not comment on whether this non-financial information has been prepared in accordance with GRI framework mentioned in the board of directors' annual report on the annual accounts.